Shansh/intro-r-lifesci/README.md

 #### Differential expression analysis

 Finally, we'll do some data analysis.
-Below I'm using the [limma](http://www.bioconductor.org/packages/release/bioc/html/limma.html) (**li**near **m**odels for **m**icro**a**rray data) Bioconductor package for the analysis.
+Below I'm using the [limma](http://www.bioconductor.org/packages/release/bioc/html/limma.html) (linear models for microarray) Bioconductor package for the analysis.
 Here we have a very simple two-group comparison, but limma can handle very complex multi-factorial designs including time-series, paired samples, and nested interaction models, among others.

 First we specify a *design matrix* which indicates the experimental condition of each sample.
 Then we specify a *contrast* matrix that indicates the exact comparisons we want to do between samples.
 For an experiment that's this simple we don't really need a contrast matrix since the contrast that we want to perform (diabetic vs non-diabetic) is implicit in the design, but we di it here anyway for clarity.